 Selling your home

 There may come a time when you decide to sell your shared ownership home.
-The process is straightforward.
 Here is a brief summary of the steps:

 » A survey will be carried out to establish current market value.

 » We market your home to people who are approved/qualified for shared ownership during the “nomination period” (This is determined in the lease.
-It is usually two months).
+It is usually up to two months).

 » If a buyer is found during this period, a formal offer to purchase your share is made on behalf of the purchaser by us.

-» On receipt of your agreement, solicitors are notified and the usual conveyance process begins.
+» On receipt of your agreement, solicitors are notified and the conveyance process begins.

-» Your sale should complete in approximately six to eight weeks.
+» Your sale should be complete in approximately two to three months from the buyer introduction.